SDI-SoftwareDefinedInverter/TAPAS/README.md

 This quick-start-guide will lead you through the necessary steps to get TAPAS up and running with most commercially available DC-brushless motors.
-If you are new to Texas Instrument DSPs or power conversion, we advise you to start with this guide.
+If you are new to Texas Instruments DSPs or power conversion, we advise you to start with this guide.
 It will take you through the necessary steps to set-up your (coding) environment and bring the board to life.
 You are then free to explore the endless possibilities that the platform provides.